cailindz/portfolio/final_part1.md

 - 17 goals
 - 169 targets
 - by 2030
-- # of countries actively reporting SDG progress
+- number of countries actively reporting SDG progress

 Next, I will illustrate the international nature of the SDG framework while highlighting the United States.
 Here, I will include a dataviz illustrating how a number of countries are ranked along each of the 17 SDGs:![Untitled (Draft)-1](https://user-images.githubusercontent.com/117120584/203673359-a70e02eb-8999-4070-aa38-0554c9a7d16e.jpg)